fharper/resume/resume.md

 1. 20 years industry experience—10 in developer relations & 10 as a developer
 2. Seasoned public speaker—160+ talks & keynotes in 22 countries
 3. Published author—*Success in Programming* (Personal Branding for Developers) at Apress
-4. Has a talent for creating entertaining & educational videos
+4. Has a talent for creating entertaining educational videos & growing healthy developer communities

 Experience
 ----------